 How to Apply

-The hiring process is different for each department.
+The hiring process is different for each unit.
 Once a position becomes available, students should apply based on the instructions in the job announcement posted in “Open Positions”.
-Normally, a class schedule and an updated resume will be required when applying.

 After You Apply